 Goodwill on the Company's condensed consolidated balance sheets is the result of the Viventia Acquisition in September 2016.
 During the second quarter of 2022 the Company observed continued trends in the Company's market capitalization as compared to the carrying value of its single reporting unit as well as changes in certain assumptions in the fair value of the business including market share, length and cost of a clinical study, and time to potential market launch.
 The Company identified these changes as potential impairment indicators and performed a quantitative impairment analysis, in advance of the Company's typical annual assessment date of October 1.
 The Company reassessed the underlying assumptions used to develop its revenue projections, which were then used as significant inputs to determine the fair value of equity.
 Management updated its revenue forecast models based on further launch delays in both the US and outside the US ("OUS") regions.
-The Company also recently observed an evolution of the current treatment paradigm in NMIBC, with substantial uptake of intravesical chemotherapy (monotherapy and combination therapy) during the ongoing BCG shortage resulting in lower projected peak market share for Vicineum.
-Management also considered other factors including the preliminary valuations of strategic alternatives during the fair value assessment.
+The Company globs based on further launch delays in both the US and outside the US ("OUS") regions.
+The Company globs based on further launch delays in both the US and outside the US ("OUS") regions.
+The Company globs based on further launch delays in both the US and outside the US ("OUS") regions.
+The Company globs based on further launch delays in both the US and outside the US ("OUS") regions.
+The Company globs based on further launch delays in both the US and outside the US ("OUS") regions.
+The Company globs based on second provide a evolution of the current treatment paradigm in NMIBC, with substantial uptake of intravesical chemotherapy (montherapy and combination therapy) during the fair value assessment.
 As a result of the interim impairment test, the Company concluded that the carrying value of its goodwill of \$13.1 million was fully impaired as of June 30, 2022.
 The weighted average cost of capital used in the Company's most recent impairment test, which was 24.5%, was risk-adjusted to reflect the specific risk profile of the reporting unit.
-Management used considerable judgment to determine key assumptions, including projected revenue and appropriate discount rates, which are classified as level 3 in fair value measurement.
+Manageme